 Error No Available Server

-When accessing one of your applications, you might encounter the No Available Server error.
+When accessing one of your applications, you might see the No Available Server error.

 Coolify No Available Server Error Message

-This error indicates that Traefik, Coolify’s proxy, is unable to route the request to your application.
-Typically, this occurs due to a misconfiguration in either your Traefik labels or your Cloudflare settings.
+This error indicates that Traefik (Coolify’s proxy) is unable to route the request to your application.

 Before jumping into troubleshooting, it’s important to understand how Traefik works and routes requests to your application.